-- Know your products!
-Become more aware of what you’re buying and try to buy the most environmentally friendly items!
+- Make Earth-Friendly Consumer Choices: Be aware and try to buy the most environmentally friendly items!

-- Support sites such as Nature Canada and The Whale Museum that educate the public about our endangered animals and provide guides to good stewardships in your locations.
+- Help Out: Support sites such as Nature Canada and The Whale Museum that educate the public.

-- Participate in Orca educational programs with your provincial wildlife organizations!
+- Volunteer: Participate in Orca educational programs with your provincial wildlife organizations!

-- Spread the word!
-Post, share, and tweet about saving Orcas.
-We have so much social media today that one article share can turn into a hundred within hours!
+- Spread The Word: Post, share, and tweet about saving Orcas.
+One article share can turn into a hundred within hours!

 - Find out more: Help us end the extinction by taking action for nature today—visit conservation websites like Nature Canada or join one of our campaigns!

 - SARA – Species Profile (Northeast Pacific southern resident population)